 It is miserable to watch kids suffering from any sickness.
 Cough and congestion can be the most common reasons for visiting the doctor if you are having an infant or a toddler.
-There are several in-home treatments available for the kids like using humidifiers, nasal aspirators or drops, steamy showers, etc. However, the application of home remedies for curing chest congestion in babies, toddlers and infants are considered to safe and result-oriented.
+There are several in-home treatments available for the kids like using humidifiers, nasal aspirators or drops, steamy showers, etc. However, the application of home remedies for baby congestion relief, toddlers and infants is considered to be safe and result-oriented.
 In addition, Indian households still trust home remedies as a first-line treatment for cough and cold.

 - A home remedy is an age-old trusted method for the treatment of any generic health issue.

-- A home remedy is prepared from things available in your home, so you need not have to worry about its shelf life and expiry dates of the ingredients used.
+- A home remedy is prepared from things available in your home, so you need not have to worry about the shelf life and expiry dates of the ingredients used.

 - You can be 100% sure that the ingredients used are safe and fresh.

 - There are no side effects associated with home remedies.

 Exceptions Of Home Remedies: